AvantiShri/OceanHackathon2021_MappingBlueCarbon/README.md

 ## ORNL MODIS subsetting API GetMODISImages

+A big credit to Andrew Michaelis who helped me with the ORNL API, scripts here adapted from his [repo](https://github.com/HyperplaneOrg/ornl-modis-site-imgs).
 This is a simple script that will build a library of modis based images using Aqua Satellite product [MYD09A1](https://lpdaac.usgs.gov/products/myd09a1v006/) for a set of target sites via
 ORNL’s modis subsetting api.
 Basic QC filtering is done and a gamma correction